Nonparametric Inference via Bootstrapping the Debiased Estimator: Introduction

-In this paper, we introduce a simple approach to construct confidence bands for both density and regression functions.
+In this paper, we introduce a simple approach to constructing confidence bands for both density and regression functions by bootstrapping a debiased estimator, which can be viewed as a synthesis of both the debiased and the undersmoothing methods.
+Our method is featured with the fact that one can use a conventional smoothing bandwidth selector, which does not involve an explicitly undersmoothing nor oversmoothing.
 We use the kernel density estimator (KDE) to estimate the density function and local polynomial regression for inferring the regression function.
-Our method is based on the debiased estimator proposed in \cite{calonico2015effect}, where the authors propose a confidence band of a fixed point using an explicit estimation of the errors.
+Our method is based on the debiased estimator proposed in \cite{calonico2018effect}, where the authors propose a confidence interval of a fixed point using an explicit estimation of the errors.
 However, they consider univariate density and their approach is only valid for a given point, which limits the applicability.
 We generalize their idea to multivariate densities and propose using the bootstrap to construct a confidence band that is uniform for every point in the support.
-A feature of the debiased estimator in \cite{calonico2015effect} is that we are able to construct a confidence band even without a consistent bias estimator.
+Thus, our method could be viewed as a debiased approach.
+A feature of this debiased estimator is that we are able to construct a confidence band even without a consistent bias estimator.
 Thus, our approach requires only one single tuning parameter-the smoothing bandwidth-and this tuning parameter is compatible with most off-the-shelf bandwidth selectors, such as the rule of thumb in the KDE or cross-validation in regression \citep{fan1996local,wasserman2006all,scott2015multivariate}.
-This leads to a simple but elegant approach to construct a valid confidence band with uniform coverage over the entire support.
+Further, we prove that after correcting for the bias in the usual KDE, the bias of the debiased KDE is now on a higher order than the usual KDE, while the stochastic variation for the debiased KDE is still on the same order as the usual KDE.
+Thus, choosing bandwidth by balancing bias and stochastic variation for the usual KDE turns out to be undersmoothing for the debiased KDE.
+This leads to a simple but elegant approach of constructing a valid confidence band with a uniform coverage over the entire support.
+Note that \cite{bartalotti2017bootstrap} also used a bootstrap approach with the debiased estimator to construct a CI.
+But their focus is on inferring the regression function of a given point under the regression discontinuity design problem.